-As a kid growing up in Manhattan, William Helmreich played a game with his father they called "Last Stop."
-They would pick a subway line and ride it to its final destination, and explore the neighborhood there.
-Decades later, Helmreich teaches university courses about New York, and his love for exploring the city is as strong as ever.
+As a child growing up in Manhattan, William Helmreich played a game with his father called “Last Stop.”
+They would pick a subway line, ride it to its final destination, and explore the neighborhood.
+Decades later, his love for exploring the city is as strong as ever.

 Truly unforgettable, The New York Nobody Knows will forever change how you view the world’s greatest city.